 Price: Free PRO trial for 7-days, $19.99 annually

-Wondering how to transfer music from Mac to Android, SyncMate can help you.
-SyncMate is another way for you to transfer Mac files, including your iTunes library, to an Android device.
+SyncMate is another way for you to transfer files from Mac, including your iTunes library, to an Android device.
 However, this one offers several advantages - like automatic sync and wireless connection.

 Not to mention, SyncMate connects more than computers and phones - it can also synchronize your cloud drives.
 It has a lot of utility outside of file exchange, but it’s still perfect for this specific task - especially if you enable Automatic Downloads in Apple Music.